-Size: Large - up to 50 feet tall with a trunk diameter of up to 6 feet
+Size: Large - up to 50 feet tall with a trunk

 Habitat: coastal areas, deserts, and mountains Description: The few branches of the Sargas are mostly bare, except for a tuft of leaves at the end of each branch.
 The leaves look like long yellowish grass.
 These leaves often attract lighting during a thunderstorm.
 When lightning does strike them, the leaves burn, but the tree itself is never damaged.
 EM storms also seem to occur with greater frequency in the vicinity of a Sargas Tree.